UP IN THE AIR

 "That?!"
 Tentomon asked.
 "What about food?
 What's gonna keep ME charged, Izzy?!"

 Izzy returned to his room, plugged his laptop into an outlet, found an old backpack and began to gather travel necessities, remembering what he lacked on his previous adventure: a toothbrush, spare socks and underpants, cooking tools and some money.
-He was about to close the bag when he remembered the poker chip tin and quickly snatched it; it wouldn't do to arrive at the temples with no Crests to recharge.
-"There," he said, stuffing the container into the bag, "we're set."
+"There," he said, zipping the bag shut, "we're set."

-"You might be set," Tentomon complained, "but the only storage I've got is my tummy, and it's totally empty!"
+"You might be set," Tentomon said, "but the only storage I've got is my tummy, and it's totally empty!"

 Izzy chuckled.
 "All right, I hear you," he said.
 "Let's make a nice, big dinner for the both of us."

 "Now you're speaking my language!"
 Tentomon said.
-"I'll start cracking eggs, and we can make a Kabuterimon-sized omelet!"
+"I'll start cracking eggs, and we'll make a Kabuterimon-sized omelet!"

 Tentomon cheerfully buzzed out of the room.
 Izzy started to follow, but stopped and looked out his window at the deep blue sky.
 Between Kokytomon lurking somewhere in the clouds and Matt's almost-mutiny, he knew disaster could strike the team from more than one direction.
-How much time did they have?
+The question was how much time they had.